radiantmediaplayer/rmp-detachable-player/README.md

 # rmp-detachable-player

-rmp-detachable-player is an open-source extension for [Radiant Media Player](https://www.radiantmediaplayer.com) allowing to attach/detach the player when scrolling into page.
+rmp-detachable-player is an open-source extension for [Radiant Media Player](https://www.radiantmediaplayer.com) allowing to attach/detach the player when scrolling into a page.
 As such the player can be visible at all time regardless of the page scrolling position.

 This extension can be used as so or tuned with JavaScript/CSS to better fit your project design.